Fox Film: Background

 William Fox entered the film industry in 1904 when he purchased a one-third share of a Brooklyn nickelodeon for $1,667.
-He reinvested his profits from that initial location, expanding to fifteen similar venues in the city, and purchasing prints from the major studios of the time: Biograph, Essanay, Kalem, Lubin, Pathé, Selig, Phonoson-Coles, Tsereteli and Vitagraph.
+He reinvested his profits from that initial location, expanding to fifteen similar venues in the city, and purchasing prints from the major studios of the time: Biograph, Essanay, Kalem, Lubin, Pathé, Selig, and Vitagraph.
 After experiencing further success presenting live vaudeville routines along with motion pictures, he expanded into larger venues beginning with his purchase of the disused Gaiety theater, and continuing with acquisitions throughout New York City and New Jersey, including the Academy of Music.

 Fox invested further in the film industry by founding the Greater New York Film Rental Company as a film distributor.
 The major film studios responded by forming the Motion Picture Patents Company in 1908 and the General Film Company in 1910, in an effort to create a monopoly on the creation and distribution of motion pictures.
 Fox refused to sell out to the monopoly, and sued under the Sherman Antitrust Act, eventually receiving a $370,000 settlement, and ending restrictions on the length of films and the prices that could be paid for screenplays.

-In 1914, reflecting the broader scope of his business, he renamed it the Box Office Attraction Film Rental Company.
+In 1914, reflecting the broader scope of his business, he renamed it the Box Office Attraction Company.
 He entered into a contract with the Balboa Amusement Producing Company film studio, purchasing all of their films for showing in his New York area theaters and renting the prints to other exhibitors nationwide.
 He also continued to distribute material from other sources, such as Winsor McCay's early animated film Gertie the Dinosaur.
 Later that year, Fox concluded that it was unwise to be so dependent on other companies, so he purchased the Éclair studio facilities in Fort Lee, New Jersey, along with property in Staten Island, and arranged for actors and crew.
-The company became a film studio, with its name shortened to the Box Office Attractions Company; its first release was Life's Shop Window.
+The company became a film studio, using the name Box Office Attraction Company; its first release was Life's Shop Window.